Jamal Adams: ‘I’d run through a brick wall’ for Pete Carroll

 Adams was hurt when he was hit in the shoulder on a block by San Francisco running back Jerick McKinnon as he rushed on a blitz without about 10 minutes left.

 Adams detailed the play on the podcast, saying that he initially saw McKinnon appear to head to the A gap to block linebacker Bobby Wagner.

-Adams said when he saw that he felt he was going to break free “and I was going to hit the quarterback and it was going to be a hell of a play.’’
+Adams said when he saw that, he felt he was going to break free “and I was going to hit the quarterback, and it was going to be a hell of a play.’’

 Instead, McKinnon reversed course, and as Adams said “hit me dead on my shoulder.
 Knocked my shoulder out of place.’’
 Adams’ reaction as he headed to the sideline and afterward made it clear he felt the injury was bad.

 Adams cleared up some of why he had such an extreme reaction in talking to Simmons.